Yoga For Golf: Core Strength & Flexibility for your Golf Swing

 How to do Warrior 1:

 Begin by standing with your feet together and arms by your sides.
-Then, inhale as you bring your arms up overhead, stretching them out above your head.
-You can either hold onto something for support or simply press down with the palms of both hands to keep them in place.
+Then, inhale as you bring your arms up overhead, stretching them above your head.
+You can either hold onto something for support or press down with the palms of both hands to keep them in place.
 Next, exhale as you bend your left knee and reach back with both hands to grab onto the outside of your foot.

-Push through this leg until it’s straight while lifting up through the core and spine.
-Keep your head up and eyes forward to help maintain a strong, straight line from the crown of your head down through the middle of your body.
+Push through this leg until it’s straight while lifting through the core and spine.
+Keep your head up and your eyes forward to help maintain a strong, straight line from the crown of your head down through the middle of your body.
 Hold this pose for at least five breaths before switching sides.

 Reverse Warrior for shoulder and chest opening

-Reverse warrior pose is a great way to open up the chest and shoulders.
-It helps with golfers elbow and also opens up the hips.
+The Reverse WarriorReverse warrior pose is a great way to open up the chest and shoulders.
+It helps with golfers’ elbows and also opens up the hips.

-How to do Reverse Warrior pose:
+How to do the Reverse Warrior pose:

-Dancer Pose for shoulder and chest opening
+Dancer Pose for shoulder and chest opening.

-Dancer pose is a great way to stretch your shoulders and chest.
+A dancer pose is a great way to stretch your shoulders and chest.
 It’s also a good way for you to improve balance and flexibility.

 To do dancer pose:

-- Stay for 5-10 breaths.
+• Stay for 5-10 breaths.

-- To come out of the pose, release the leg as you exhale.
+• To come out of the pose, release the leg as you exhale.
 Repeat on the other side.

 Tree Pose for concentration and balance

-Tree pose is a balancing pose.
-It helps improve balance and concentration, which are important for golfers to maintain focus on their game.
+tree poseThe tree pose is a balancing pose.
+It helps improve balance and concentration, which are essential for golfers to maintain focus on their game.

 How to do the Three Pose: